Download a free workbook to help you design your site with confidence.

 Your domain name is the unique URL associated with your website.
 Get a custom domain name for your website so it’s easy for customers to find and identify your site when they see it online.
 Especially for a small business, easy recognition is key.

 Clear is usually better than clever in this case.
 Most people choose a domain name that matches their business name.
 Plug your business name into a free domain search to confirm that it’s available before trying to buy it.
+Squarespace offers a domain name generator to help if your first choice is taken.
 During the process, you can also set up a business email address under your domain name to keep your communications organized.

 Follow these steps to get your own domain